Pest Resources

 Can Bed Bugs Fly Or Jump?

-Bed bugs are a pesky tiny insect that can bring an entire household crashing to its knees.
+Bed bugs are tiny insects that can bring an entire household crashing to its knees.

 If you’re wondering how to get rid of bed bugs, then it’s important to understand the basics.
-Knowing just a few details about these stubborn critters can help you to proactively keep them at bay.
+Knowing just a few details about bed bugs can help you to keep them at bay proactively.

 • Whether bed bugs fly or jump

-• How and why they commute from one room to another
+• How and why bed bugs commute from one room to another

-• Ways to prevent your household being infested
+• Ways to prevent your household from being infested with bed bugs

 And perhaps most importantly………